victor-porcar/delayed-batch-executor/README.md

 ## DelayedBatchExecutor In Action

 It basically works by creating *time windows* where the parameters of the queries executed during the *time window* are collected in a list.
 As soon as the *time window* finishes, the list is passed (via callback) to a method that executes one single query with all the parameters in the list and returns another list with the results.
-Each thread receives their corresponding result from the result list according to one of the following policies as explained below: blocking , non-blocking (Future), non-blocking (Reactive).
+Each thread receives their corresponding result from the result list according to one of the following policies as explained below: blocking , non-blocking (Future) and non-blocking (Reactive).

 A DelayedBatchExecutor is defined by three parameters: